walter2/twitter_style_api/README.md

 This project implements a command line API and mimics the basic workings of a platorm like twitter.
 It is written in Python 3.4 and is to be run in the terminal.

-Currently it is possible to register new users and to log them in and out from the terminal session.
-When a user is logged in he can post status updates.
+It is possible to register new users and to log them in and out from the terminal session.
+When a user is logged in he can post status updates and follow other users.
 Only one user can be logged on through the terminal session.

+Error messages are displayed upon invalid input.

 The terminal session is ended by pressing Enter.